 - Preheat the oven to 350 F. In a heavy bottomed oven proof pan or dutch oven, heat the oil and butter over medium heat.
-Season the lamb shanks liberally with kosher salt and black pepper.
-Cook them until browned on all sides, turning frequently.
+Season the lamb shanks liberally with salt and black pepper.
+Cook until browned on all sides, turning frequently.
 Transfer the lamb shanks onto a plate and set aside while preparing the vegetables and sauce.

 - In the same pan add the onions, carrots, celery and garlic and sauté over medium heat until softened, stirring often so that it does not burn.
 Adjust heat if necessary.

 - Add the wine, tomatoes, tomato paste, beef broth, rosemary, thyme and lemon zest.
 Bring to a boil and add the reserved lamb shanks.
-Cover with a heavy lid, transfer to the oven and braise for 2 hours.
+Cover with a lid, transfer to the oven and braise for 2 hours.
 Remove the lid after 1½ hours and continue to roast the additional 30 minutes until the lamb is very tender and the sauce has reduced and thickened up a little.

 - Divide the lamb shanks into four shallow dishes with some of the sauce spooned over the top and along side of the lamb.